Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

 \subsection{Validation of the algorithms}

-The validation of the KBO algorithms is pursued initially on a classical benchmark function for global optimization, the Rastrigin function \cite{JamilY13} in dimension $d=20$ (see Appendix A).
-As shown in \cite{carrillo2019consensus, pinnau2017consensus, gp20, fhps20-2}, compared to other benchmark functions the Rastrigin function in high dimension has proven to be quite challenging for CBO-type methods if one is interested in the computation of the precise value $x^*$ in which the function reaches its global minimum.
+The validation of the KBO algorithms is pursued initially on a classical benchmark function for global optimization, the Rastrigin function \cite{JamilY13} in dimension $d=20$, with the global minimum $f(x^\star)=0$, at $x^\star=0$ (see Appendix A).
+As shown in \cite{carrillo2019consensus, pinnau2017consensus, gp20, fhps20-2}, compared to other benchmark functions the Rastrigin function in high dimension has proven to be quite challenging for CBO-type methods if one is interested in the computation of the precise value $x^\star$ in which the function reaches its global minimum.
 In fact, the Rastrigin function contains multiple similar minima located in different positions and the minimizer can get easily trapped in one local minimum without being able to compute the global optimum.
 This test is used to analyze the performances of the two different algorithmic implementations of the method and the effects of the parameters related to the alignment and the exploration processes based on the local best and the global best respectively.

-The computational parameters are fixed as $N=200$, $N_t=10000$, $n_{\mbox{ stall}}=1000$, $\delta_{\mbox{ stall}}=10^{-4}$.
+The computational parameters are fixed as $N=200$, $N_t=10000$, $n_{\mbox{ stall}}=1000$, $\delta_{\mbox{ stall}}=10^{-4}$ and the particles are initially distributed following an uniform distribution in the hypercube $[-3.12, 3.12]^d$, $d=20$.
 Figures \ref{fig:locVSglo1} and \ref{fig:locVSglo2} show the performance of KBO algorithms, considering only the local best \eqref{ValphaE} or the global best \eqref{WbetaE}.
-In both figures the first row refers to the case in which only the microscopic estimate has been used, i.e. $\lambda_2=\sigma_2=0$, while $\lambda_1=1$ and $\sigma_1$ ranges in $(0,2]$, while the second row refers to the usage of the sole macroscopic estimation, i.e. $\lambda_1=\sigma_1$, $\lambda_2=1$ and $\sigma_2\in(0,11]$.
+In both figures the first row refers to the case in which only the microscopic estimate has been used, i.e. $\lambda_2=\sigma_2=0$, while $\lambda_1=1$ and $\sigma_1$ ranges in $(0,2]$, while the second row refers to the usage of the sole macroscopic estimation, i.e. $\lambda_1=\sigma_1=0$, $\lambda_2=1$ and $\sigma_2\in(0,11]$.
 Two measures are used for the validation: the first one is the success rate, while the second is the number of iterations.
 In agreement with \cite{carrillo2019consensus, pinnau2017consensus}, a simulation is considered successful if and only if